Pylons/pyramid/docs/narr/traversal.rst

 dictionary).

-.. note:: If a :term:`root factory` is passed to the :mod:`repoze.bfg` "make_app" function as the value ``None``, no traversal is performed.
-Instead, it's assumed that all URLs will be mapped to code via :term:`URL dispatch`.
-No root factory, no traversal.
-It is also possible to mix-and-match traversal with URL dispatch.
+.. note:: If a :term:`root factory` is passed to the :mod:`repoze.bfg` "make_app" function as the value ``None``, a default root factory is used.
+This is most useful when you're using :term:`URL dispatch` and you don't care very much about traversing any particular graph to resolve URLs to code.
+It is also possible to use traversal and URL dispatch together.
 When both a root factory (and therefore traversal) *and* "routes" declarations (and therefore url dispatch) are used, the url dispatch routes are checked first, and if none match, :mod:`repoze.bfg` will fall back to using traversal to attempt to map the request to a view.
+If the name ``*traverse`` is in a route's ``path`` pattern, when it is matched, it is also possible to do traversal *after* a route has been matched.
+See :ref:`urldispatch_chapter` for more information.

 Items contained within the object graph are analogous to the concept of :term:`model` objects used by many other frameworks (and